Who Can Be a Registered Agent in Pennsylvania?

 Learn what a registered agent is and the requirements.

-A registered office (also referred to as a registered agent, resident agent, or statutory agent in some states) is the primary physical address for registered entities in Pennsylvania where important legal documents are sent.
+A registered agent (also referred to as a registered office, resident agent, or statutory agent in some states) is the primary physical address for registered entities in Pennsylvania where important legal documents are sent.

 The agent will also need to be available to receive Service of Process on behalf of the business during normal business hours.
 Service of process refers to the delivery of legal documents, often a summons, subpoena, or lawsuit filed against a business entity.

 Why is a registered agent required in Pennsylvania?

 For starters, a registered agent is required by the Department of State when forming a Pennsylvania LLC, corporation, LLP, or LP.